bilal127/resumescreen-ai/README.md

 🌐 **Live Demo:** https://bilal127.github.io/resumescreen-ai/

+The html code was generated & uploaded with the help of Claude AI.

 ## Why I built this
 After years of recruiting across Engineering, Product and GTM roles, I realized that recruiters still spend significant time switching between multiple tools for screening, outreach, interview coordination and hiring decisions.